rarkhipov/retentioneering-framework/docs/source/getting_started/data_preparation.rst

 We see that here column with the timestamp is a python object (string).

-You can use the following functions to convert it into seconds.
+You can use the following functions to convert it into seconds:

 .. code:: python